the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ![](presets.png)

-## Faction Warfare / War Decs / Killrights
+## Faction Warfare / War Decs / Killrights / EDENCOM & Triglavian standings

 Looking at your Character sheet Interactions tab then the Kill rights section, double check you have no kill rights against you.
 Having a killright available to you is perfectly fine.
 Then open your corporation window and make sure your corporation is not enrolled in factional warfare or has an active War Dec.
+You also need to fix your EDENCOM & or Triglavian standings if the incursion HQ is within one of the mentioned factions systems.
 If you have any of the above you will be asked to fix them before joining the fleet.

 ![](war.png)